simonlewin/nc-fun-promises-playground/README.md

 - Use `inquirer` to ask for an artist and a song.
 - Use the artist and song title to request the song lyrics using `axios` to make an http GET request to this song lyrics api (`https://api.lyrics.ovh/v1/:artist/:song`) _**Warning:** this server might take a little while to respond!_
 - Save the lyrics to a `lyrics.txt` file using `fs/promises`
-- Use a single `.catch` method to handle any errors that occur in the promise chain.
-If an error occurs, log a user-friendly message.
 - Update your code to save the lyrics to a file that includes the artist name and song title, i.e. `<artist>-<songTitle>.txt`. _**Hint:** [Promise.all()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) will be useful here!_
 - Add the option to choose between exiting or getting another song with `inquirer`. _**Hint:** You will need to consider how to make your code re-usable_